Devadasi: History

 According to temple worship rules, or Agamas, dance and music are the necessary aspects of daily puja for temple deities.
-Devadasis were known by various local terms such as Basivi in Karnataka, Matangi in Maharashtra, and Kalavantin in Goa and Damaon.
+Devadasis were known by various local terms such as Basavi in Karnataka, Matangi in Maharashtra, and Kalavantin in Goa and Damaon.
 Devadasis were also known as Jogini, Venkatasani, Nailis, Muralis and Theradiyan.
 Devadasi is sometimes referred to as a caste (varna); however some question the accuracy of this usage.
 "According to the devadasi themselves there exists a devdasi 'way of life' or 'professional ethic' (vritti, murai) but not a devadasi jāti (sub-caste).
 Later, the office of devdasi became hereditary but it did not confer the right to work without adequate qualification" (Amrit Srinivasan, 1985).
 In Europe the term bayadere (from bayadère, from balhadeira, literally dancer) was occasionally used.

 Ancient and medieval period

-The definite origin of the Devadasi tradition is murky due to its early inception.
-The first known mention of a Devadasi is to a girl named Amrapali, who was declared nagarvadhu by the king during the time of the Buddha.
+The definite origin of the Devadasi or Devidasi tradition is murky due to its early inception.
 Many scholars have noted that the tradition has no basis in scriptures.
-A.S.
-Altekar states that, "the custom of association of dancing girls with temples is unknown to Jataka literature.
-It is not mentioned by Greek writers, and the Arthashastra, which describes in detail the life of Ganik, is silent about it."
+A. S. Altekar states that, "the custom of association of dancing girls with temples is unknown to Jataka literature.
+It is not mentioned by Greek writers, and the Arthashastra, which describes in detail the life of Ganika, is silent about it."

 The tradition of female artists in temples is said to have developed during the 3rd century CE.
 A reference to such dancers is found in the Meghadūta of Kālidāsa, a classical poet and Sanskrit writer of the Gupta Empire.
-The first confirmed reference to a Devadasi was during the Keshari Dynasty in the 6th century CE in South India.
+An example of reference to a Devadasi in the 3rd century CE in South India is Madhavi found in the Silappadikaram.
 Other sources include the works of authors such as Xuanzang, a Chinese traveller, and Kalhana, a Kashmiri historian.
-An inscription dated to the 11th century suggests that there were 400 Devadasi attached to the Tanjore temple in South India.
-Similarly, there were 500 Devdasi at the Someshwer shrine of Gujarat.
-Between the 6th and 13th centuries, Devadasi had a high rank and dignity in society and were exceptionally affluent as they were seen as the protectors of the arts.
+An inscription dated to the 11th century suggests that there were 400 Devadasis attached to the Thanjavur temple in South India.
+Similarly, there were 500 Devadasis at the Someshvara shrine of Gujarat.
+Between the 6th and 13th centuries, Devadasis had a high rank and dignity in society and were exceptionally affluent as they were seen as the protectors of the arts.
 During this period royal patrons provided them with gifts of land, property, and jewellery.